 Douglas Forsyth Alexander: D-Day casualty

-His father was James, a chartered accountant.
-His mother, Mary, seems to have been a housewife but her maiden name, Forsyth, became Douglas's middle name.
+Douglas's father was James, a chartered accountant.
+His mother, Mary, gave Doulas her maiden surname as his middle name.

-The 1921 Census was taken on the night of Saturday 19th June so many richer families were away from home.
-The Alexanders were at 41 Mountstuart Road on Rothesay to stay with Douglas's paternal grandfather and grandmother, accompanied by his parents and older brother William.
+The 1921 Census was taken on the night of Saturday 19th June and Douglas was at 41 Mountstuart Road on Rothesay to stay with Douglas's paternal grandfather and grandmother, accompanied by his parents and older brother William.

 Douglas attended Glasgow High School.
-He was an excellent athlete nd The Scotsman carried a report of his achievements in June 1939:
+He was an excellent athlete and The Scotsman carried a report of his achievements in June 1939:

 He was made a 2nd Lieutenant in the Royal Armoured Corps on 21st March 1942.